timlangner/timlangner/README.md

 ### Hi there I'm Tim👋

 I'm a full-stack developer specializing in native app and front-end development.
-Recently, I've been working on several iOS apps with a team of six engineers.
+Recently, I have been working on several iOS apps with a team of six engineers.
 We were constantly implementing new features such as Augmented Reality experiences, crypto algorithms and Covid-19 test- & vaccine appointments.
-Besides that, I've developed, designed and maintained multiple web applications which include front- and backend using React, Redux Toolkit, .NET and C#, MS SQL Server and more.
+Besides that, I've developed, designed and maintained multiple web applications which include front- and backend using React, Redux Toolkit, .NET and C#, MS SQL Server and other technologies.

 <!--
 **timlangner/timlangner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.